The Joshua Centre | Flinders Christian Community College

 What suitability criteria are students required to meet to enable them to enrol in the centre?

 Enrolment will be determined by a variety of information.
-This may include but is not limited to: Professional assessments, proof of diagnosis via a professional report(s), visit(s) to the student's current school, interview(s) with the family and the student and consultation with professionals to help ascertain the level of support the student will require.
+This may include but is not limited to, Professional assessments, proof of diagnosis via a professional report(s), visit(s) to the student's current school, interview(s) with the family and the student and consultation with professionals to help ascertain the level of support the student will require.

 Are the school hours at the Joshua Centre the same as the main school?